forj-oss/docs/user/kits/redstone.rst

 	* Create automatic Jenkins jobs so that your team no longer manages Jenkins setup on Jenkins master, all configuration is managed as source in forj-config git project.
 	* Gate changes and execute automated test as soon as changes make it to gerrit/git.
 	* Promote changes based on gerrit events for tagging or comments made during reviews.
-	* Login with google openid
+	* Login with launchpad openid
 	* Zuul status: see what changes are being automatically tested, the progress and the status from one interface
 * Pastebin integration
 	* Collaborate with team mates with code snippets and log pasting for troubleshooting defects.